pktgen/fgen/docs/guides/prog_guide/overview.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The pktmbuf library provides the facility to create and destroy buffers that may be used by the
-CNDP application to store message buffers.
+FGEN application to store message buffers.
 The message buffers are created at startup time and
-stored in a mempool, using the CNDP mempool library.
+stored in a mempool, using the FGEN mempool library.

 This library provides an API to allocate/free mbufs, manipulate packet buffers which are used
 to carry network packets.